MMTDigital/generator-mmt-webpack/README.md

 * `yo mmt-webpack`

-For more information on usage, please check on the internal wiki: https://mmtdigital.atlassian.net/wiki/spaces/DEV/pages/312606739/MMT+Digital+Webpack+Boilerplate+Generator+Using+Yeoman
+For more information on usage, please check on the internal MMT wiki (Ping James S for a link if you need it).

 ## Contribution